With 12M+ members in Australia as of 2021, it’s safe to consider LinkedIn as a channel to reach professional business decision makers.

 First off, don’t sell on LinkedIn.
 Nobody wants the first interaction with a stranger on LinkedIn to be a sales chat.
 Most B2B sales cycles are long and the buyer journey is typically complex involving multiple stakeholders.

 LinkedIn Ads are better suited to top of funnel campaigns aimed at generating a contact i.e. capturing a contact’s email address.
+This contract can then be nurtured via a CRM.
+Effective CRM tools, such as those included within our HubSpot services, help to streamline and drive your sales process.
 With these campaigns, you’re essentially working towards:

 In this case, avoid sending an inMail campaign that sounds like: